-Fringe benefits are specifically identified to each employee and are charged individually as direct costs using a predetermined overhead rate.
+The fringe benefits are specifically identified to each employee and are charged individually as direct costs.
 The directly claimed fringe benefits are listed below.

-TREATMENT OF PAID ABSENCES:
+TREATMENT OF PAID ABSENCES

-Vacation, holiday, sick leave pay, and other paid absences are included in salaries and are claimed on grants, contracts, and other agreements as part of the normal costs for salaries and wages using a predetermined overhead rate.
-Separate claims for the costs of these paid absences are not made.
+Vacation, holiday, sick leave pay and other paid absences are included in salaries and wages and are claimed on grants, contracts and other agreements as part of the normal cost for salaries and wages.
+Separate claims are not made for the cost of these paid absences.